burlachenkok/exploring-python3/python3-note.md

 ## Where to Learn About Python Officially

-There are several resources from which any can learn about Python scripting language:
+There are several resources from which anyone can learn about Python scripting language:

 1. Firstly, there is a book written by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), who is the original author of this language.
 Today it has been converted into a pretty big tutorial and it is not named as a "book", but named as a "tutorial": https://docs.python.org/3/tutorial/

 2. All compiled documentation is available here in various formats (including PDF and HTML) : [https://docs.python.org/3.11/download.html](https://docs.python.org/3.11/download.html).
 The archive contains all the documents for the version of Python that you will select.

 3. Python Language Reference: https://docs.python.org/3.8/reference/index.html.
-For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes are here.
+For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes that you need to implement in your classes to support some built-in operators.

 4. Python Interpreter is distributed with various standard modules called Python Standard Library: https://docs.python.org/3/library/index.html.
-For example, this a [link](https://docs.python.org/3/library/stdtypes.html) to documentation that described Standard Types.
+You can find documentation that describes Standard Types through this [link](https://docs.python.org/3/library/stdtypes.html).

 5. The CPython interpreter website contains a full-text search over Python documentation.
-You can use this utility both in terms of learning and in terms of finding details if you already know this language: https://docs.python.org/3/search.html
+You can use this utility both in terms of learning and in terms of finding details if you already know this scripting language: https://docs.python.org/3/search.html

 6. The syntax of most Programming Languages is typically described with Backus Naur forms for Context-Free-Grammars (CFG).
-These grammar rules can be found here (in case you need to dig into specific construction rules): https://docs.python.org/3/reference/grammar.html
+These grammar rules (which describes syntax rules) can be found here (in case you need to go into the level of specific construction rules): https://docs.python.org/3/reference/grammar.html

 7. The Python scripting language (and another scripting language as [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html))  contains plenty of jargon and specific terminology.
-The Python documentation contains a separate document dedicated to it described in the glossary: https://docs.python.org/3/glossary.html
+The Python glossary can be found here: https://docs.python.org/3/glossary.html

 8. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

-Finally, please take a look at materials from the [references](#references) section of this document.
+Finally, some extra materials can be found from the [references](#references) section of this document.

 # Backgrounds

 ## How Typical Compute Device is Working

 It's important at least to understand that computational devices do not execute code in [Java](https://www.java.com/), [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Matlab](https://www.mathworks.com/products/matlab.html), or [Python](https://www.python.org/).
-Compute devices (such as Central Processing Unit, Graphical Processing Unit) can not do it.
+Compute devices (such as Central Processing Units, Graphical Processing Units) can not do it.
 The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA) which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.

-A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers, and virtual memory provides the scratch storage of input and output results.
+A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
+Virtual memory provides the scratch storage of input and output results for your process (and other processes running in the Operating System(OS)).

 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
-Finer details about how computers work in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.
-But what is important for understanding it.
+Finer details about how CPU works in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.

 ## Programming Languages Taxonomy in CS

 There are a lot of programming languages these days.
 One way to analyze programming languages is from the angle of the implemented type system (**type** are two sets: objects and operations with them.
 This concept is close to the concept of Algebras in mathematics, even in mathematics Algebra operations are closed under the underlying set, and for **programming language types** it's not necessarily the case):

-* **Static Type System** - statically typed system languages are those in which type checking is done at compile time.
+* **Static Type System** - statically typed system languages are those in which type checking is done at compile-time.
 * **Dynamic Type System** - dynamically typed languages are those in which type checking is done at runtime (execution time).
 * **Strong Type System** or **Strong Type safety** - implicit type casting is prohibited.
 * **Weak Type System** or **Weak Type safety** - implicit type casting is allowed.